High data quality in the German Soccer League

 Intensive customer loyalty

-But before we get to the analytics, let’s take a quick look at the bigger picture: Acquiring new customers is costly and requires significantly more effort than intensifying an existing customer relationship.
+But before we get to the analytics, let’s take a quick look at the bigger picture: Acquiring new customers is time-consuming and requires significantly more effort than intensifying existing customer loyalty.
 This has been proven by many studies and surveys.
 And this experience applies not only to the sale of energy bars, wine or travel to end customers, but also in B2B business.
-For example, tradesmen who have good experiences with their suppliers buy regularly and usually also larger baskets of goods.
+Craftsmen who have good experiences with their suppliers, for example, buy regularly and usually also larger baskets of goods.
 So let’s intensify customer loyalty!

 “Mmmh-delicious-moments” or: Knowing customers in order to bind them specifically

 Customer loyalty is hugely important, as my Buddy illustrates.
-After all, satisfied regular customers are loyal, tolerant of mistakes, and they recommend products authentically to friends or colleagues.
-In the age of social media, this also means that loyal customers recommend a product to a large number of people in their social network.
-How do you win over loyal customers and create these “Mmmh-köstlich moments”?
+Satisfied regular customers are loyal, tolerant of mistakes and recommend products to friends and colleagues.
+In times of social media, this also means that loyal customers recommend a product to many people in their social network.
+How do you win loyal customers and create these “Mmmh delicious moments”?
 How do companies increase customer loyalty and turn single buyers into multiple buyers?
 Of course, a good product range is a basic prerequisite.
-But beyond that, it’s crucial to know your customers intimately.
-Knowing what moves them, what excites them, and what motivates them to make repeat purchases.
-The key: Multi Buyer Analytics.
+But it is also crucial to know your customers inside out.
+Knowing what moves them, what excites them and what motivates them to buy again.
+The key to this: Multi Buyer Analytics.

 Evaluate purchases with Multi Buyer Analytics